-- 1. Be of the self-contained type. - 2.
-Provide a green charge indicator LED (Light Emitting Diode). - 3.
-Provide a status indicator LED which shall provide battery and lamp feedback. - 4.
-Be rated for a ten (10) year design life (including electronics and LED). - 5.
-Incorporate Lithium batteries with a design life of ten (10) years when operated in accordance with manufacturer's directions and specification. - 6.
+- a.
+Be of the self-contained type. - b.
+Provide a green charge indicator LED (Light Emitting Diode). - c.
+Provide a status indicator LED, which shall provide battery and lamp feedback. - d.
+Be rated for a ten (10) year design life (including electronics and LED). - e.
+Incorporate Lithium batteries with a design life of ten (10) years when operated in accordance with the manufacturer's directions and specifications. - f.
 Be tested to comply with a mutually recognised testing laboratory to the relevant scope of AS CISPR 15, AS/NZS 60598.2.22 and AS/NZS IEC 61347.2.13.